tweag/python-monorepo-example/2017-11-23-reflection-tutorial.md

 we can enjoy the safety of type classes, which makes it safe to write function like `merge` in Haskell, while still having the flexibility to instantiate the type class from a function argument, such as options from the command line.
-Since type-class instances are global, such local instances are defined globally for locally generated types.
+Since type class instances are global, such local instances are defined globally for locally generated types.
 This is what type class reflection is all about.

-If you want to delve deeper into the subject of type-class reflection, let me, as I'm wrapping up this tutorial, leave you with a few pointers to further material:
+If you want to delve deeper into the subject of type class reflection, let me, as I'm wrapping up this tutorial, leave you with a few pointers to further material: